ydarias/xk6-nats/README.md

 | topic | the topic where the message was published |
 | headers | the headers of the message |

+## License

+The original source code of this project belongs to [ydarias](https://github.com/ydarias) and has not been relased under any license.

+The source code of this project is released under the [MIT License](LICENSE).